aviweit/skypilot/skypilot_k8s.md

 ## Prerequisites

+### Kubernetes cluster

+Use [these instructions](docs/kubernetes.md) to deploy kubernetes cluster with master/workers installed with a VM of Ubuntu 20.04 allocated with 2vCPUs, 8GB RAM and 100 GB disk

+### Registry VM

+Create fresh Ubuntu 20.04 VM with: 2 vCPU, 8 GB RAM, 100 GB disk

+Install docker registry using [these](./docs/registry.md) instructions

+### User host (laptop)

+The following assumptions should be met

 * `kubectl` installed.
 Refer to https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/
 * it is assumed that your k8s credentials appear under `~/.kube/config`
 * it is assumed that your host is installed with docker